-Good Walking shoes required today.
-Our journey covers the scenic route from Dunedin to Invercargill, diverting through the famous Catlins Forest Park region to encounter arguably the most pristine coast in New Zealand.
-A stop in Balclutha for morning tea along the way.
-Have your walking shoes at the ready because we’re going to visit the iconic landform of Nugget Point, say hello to the lighthouse and later marvel at the splendour of the tiered 20-metre-high Purakaunui Falls – the most photographed waterfall in the country.
-This region is home to many seabirds, including penguins, gannets and royal spoonbills and is also the habitat for a large breeding colony of fur seals.
-A late lunch at the award-winning Whistling Frog café in Papatowai will be a yummy stopover in a pretty setting.
-From here, we get a chance to learn more about the local history during our visit to the Waikawa Museum and Information Centre.
-It will be worth stopping next to the spectacular Curio Bay to stretch our legs.
-It’s home to a colony of rare, yellow-eyed penguins, a pod of Hector’s Dolphins, and when the tide goes out, a 180-million-year-old Jurassic fossil forest is revealed.
-The Waipapa Point lighthouse, first lit on the 1st of January 1884, has been a popular location with photographers seeking the perfect shot and flanked by golden beaches, often the spot for sleeping sea lions.
-We’ll be stopping and then heading to New Zealand’s southernmost city, Invercargill, for the night.
-Accommodation is at the Ascot Park Hotel.
+Good walking shoes are required today as our journey covers the scenic route from Dunedin to Invercargill, diverting through the famous Catlins Forest Park region to encounter arguably the most pristine coast in New Zealand.
+We will have a stop in Balclutha for morning tea along the way.
+After that, we will visit the iconic landform of Nugget Point, say hello to the lighthouse, and later marvel at the splendor of the tiered 20-metre-high Purakaunui Falls - the most photographed waterfall in the country.
+This region is home to many seabirds, including penguins, gannets, and royal spoonbills, and is also the habitat for a large breeding colony of fur seals.
+We will have a late lunch at the award-winning Whistling Frog café in Papatowai, which will be a yummy stopover in a pretty setting.
+From here, we will get a chance to learn more about the local history during our visit to the Waikawa Museum and Information Centre.
+We will also stop next to the spectacular Curio Bay to stretch our legs.
+Curio Bay is home to a colony of rare, yellow-eyed penguins, a pod of Hector’s Dolphins, and when the tide goes out, a 180-million-year-old Jurassic fossil forest is revealed.
+The Waipapa Point lighthouse, first lit on the 1st of January 1884, has been a popular location with photographers seeking the perfect shot, and it is flanked by golden beaches, often the spot for sleeping sea lions.
+Finally, we will head to New Zealand's southernmost city, Invercargill, for the night, and our accommodation will be at the Ascot Park Hotel.